How to Increase Customer Lifetime Value: 12 Proven Strategies for E-commerce

 5. Optimize Email Lifecycle Campaigns

-Email remains the highest-ROI channel for CLV improvement, generating $36-42 in revenue per dollar spent when lifecycle flows are properly built.
-The key flows that directly impact CLV are:
+Email is still the highest-ROI channel for CLV improvement, generating $36-42 per dollar spent when lifecycle flows are properly built.
+The flows that directly move CLV:

 • Welcome series (days 0-7): Drives second purchase.
 Brands with a strong welcome flow see 30-50% higher second-order rates.